Classifying Hopf algebras of a given dimension: Preliminaries

 Let $\coMn$ denote the simple coalgebra of dimension $n^2$, dual to the matrix algebra ${\mathcal M}(n,\Bbbk)$.
 We say that a coalgebra $C$ is a $d\times d$ \textit{matrix-like coalgebra} if $C$ is spanned by elements $(e_{ij})_{1\leq i,j\leq n}$ such that $\com(e_{ij}) = \sum_{1\leq l \leq n} e_{il} \ot e_{lj}$ and $\e(e_{ij}) = \delta_{ij}$.
 If the set $(e_{ij})_{1\leq i,j\leq d}$ of a coalgebra $C$ of dimension $d^{2}$ is linearly independent, following \c Stefan we call $\be = \{e_{ij}:\ 1\leq i,j\leq d\}$ a \textit{multiplicative matrix} and then $ C\simeq \coMd $ as coalgebras.

 Since the only semisimple and pointed Hopf algebras are the group algebras, we shall adopt the convention that `pointed' means `pointed nonsemisimple'.
-If the dual $H^\ast$ of a finite dimensional nonsemisimple Hopf algebra $H$ is pointed, then we say that $ H $ is \textit{copointed}.
+Similarly, we say that a finite dimensional Hopf algebra $H$ is \textit{basic} if $H$ is basic as an algebra or copointed as a coalgebra, i.e., all simple $H$-modules are one-dimensional or the dual is pointed, but $H$ is not the dual of a group algebra.

 \smallbreak Recall that a tensor category $\mathcal{C}$ over $\Bbbk$ has the Chevalley property if the tensor product of any two simple objects is semisimple.
 We shall say that a Hopf algebra $H$ has the \emph{Chevalley property} if the category $\Comod (H)$ of $H$-comodules does.